The Holy Trinity (horology)

-The Holy Trinity, also known as The Big Three, is the name given in horology to three luxury watch brands.
-The watch brands are Patek Philippe, Audemars Piguet and Vacheron Constantin.
-The classification dates back to the 1970s.
+The Holy Trinity (also The Big Three) is an informal collector-driven term in high-end horology collectively referring to three heritage luxury watch brands: Audemars Piguet, Patek Philippe, and Vacheron Constantin.
+The term dates back to the 1970s, while the brands were founded in 1875, 1839, and 1755, respectively.

-The application of the term "Holy Trinity" -a concept with religious origins in Christianity- to these three companies is based on meticulous craftsmanship of their hand-crafted products, as well as the prestige tied to their long-histories in the Swiss watch industry (founded in 1839, 1875, and 1755, respectively).
+The application of the term "Holy Trinity" -a concept with religious origins in Christianity- to these three companies is based on meticulous craftsmanship of their hand-crafted products, as well as the prestige tied to their long histories in the Swiss watch industry.